clearent/ClearentIdtechIOSFramework/README Developer Guide.md

 **ClearentWrapperConfiguration** contains the following parameters: baseURL, apiKey, publicKey, enableEnhancedMessaging, enableOfflineMode, readerInfoReceived.

 readerInfoReceived is a closure that can be called each time there is new info on the reader.
 This gives the integrator the chance to update the UI.
-This way, the host app is informed of changes that occurred to the curent paired device:
+This way, the host app is informed of changes that occurred to the current paired device:

 ```
    public var readerInfoReceived: ((_ readerInfo: ReaderInfo?) -> Void)?
 ```

 Enabling the enhanced messages will use the enhancedmessages-v1.txt file from the ClearentIdtechMessages bundle to provide friendly messages to the user.